ztachip/ztachip/Documentation/SoftwareDesign.md

 loaded first to memory one at a time and then followed by addition.
 But this would create a lot of memory round trip delay and stall cycles when data is not readily available in L1 cache.

-But with ztachip, data are loaded from external memory into internal memory in a streaming fashion with prefetching and no round-trip delay.
+But with ztachip, data is loaded from external memory into internal memory in a streaming fashion with prefetching and no round-trip delay.
 This results in huge gain in memory bandwidth usage efficiencies.

-Also in the example above, each vector element additions are carried out by seperate threads and pcores, enable huge processing parallelism.
+Also in the example above, each vector element additions are carried out by separate threads and pcores, enable huge processing parallelism.